Sinthuya/heart-failure-follow-up/README.md

 ORDER BY age_from;
 ```

-2. What is the prevalance of conditions like high blood pressure and diabetes with the follow-up of patients with heart failure?
+2. What is the prevalence of conditions like high blood pressure and diabetes with the follow-up of patients with heart failure?

 ```sql
 -- Calculate the prevalence of hypertension